Thi-Tracey-Nguyen/git-workflow/README.md

 ///
 This line simulates work done during the code review.
 Testing: merging it to feature branch without loosing commit history

+///
+This is some code my colleague made